tiagosiebler/bybit-api/README.md

 ## Websocket API - Sending orders via WebSockets

 Bybit supports sending, amending and cancelling orders over a WebSocket connection.
-The [WebsocketClient](./src/WebsocketClient.ts) fully supports Bybit's WebSocket API.
+The [WebsocketClient](./src/WebsocketClient.ts) fully supports Bybit's WebSocket API via the `sendWSAPIRequest(...)` method.

 Links for reference:
 - [Bybit WebSocket API Documentation](https://bybit-exchange.github.io/docs/v5/websocket/trade/guideline)
 - [WebSocket API Example Node.js/TypeScript/JavaScript](./examples/ws-api-promises.ts).

-Note: as of January 2024, the demo trading environment does not support the WebSocket API.
+Note: as of January 2025, the demo trading environment does not support the WebSocket API.

 There are two ways to use the WS API, depending on individual preference:
 - event-driven:
-  - send requests via `client.sendWSAPIRequest(wsKey, operation, params)`, fire and forget, don't use await
+  - send requests via `client.sendWSAPIRequest(wsKey, operation, params)`, fire and forget
   - handle async replies via event handlers on `client.on('exception', cb)` and `client.on('response', cb)`
   - See example for more details: [examples/ws-api-events.ts](./examples/ws-api-events.ts)
 - promise-driven: